keita-makino/qualtrics-map/README.md

 This library uses Google [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview), [Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial), and [Places API](https://developers.google.com/places/web-service/intro).
 Make sure you have a key to access those APIs.

-## Get bundle.js
+## Get bundle.txt

-There are two ways to obtain your `bundle.js`.
+There are two ways to obtain your `bundle.txt`.
 Choose one way as your needs and then proceed to "Qualtrics Survey Settings".

 ### Using Template